supermemo-wiki/SuperMemo.Wiki/supermemo.md

         </p>
       </td>
       <td>
-        <p>High: the software knows everything you want to remember.</p>
+        <p>High: the software does not forget what you want to remember.</p>
       </td>
       <td>
-        <p>Low: you cannot list everything you've learned and remember to review it.
-It is a circular problem.</p>
+        <p>Low: as you gain new knowledge, you will forget what you had previously learned.</p>
       </td>
     </tr>
     <tr>